 While cats with a slight loss of appetite can usually be persuaded to eat a little food, for example by luring them with treats, presenting them with a special meal, moving the bowl or changing the food, in other cats the hesitant attitude towards eating turns into a complete refusal to eat : the bowl remains untouched.
 For older and weakened cats in particular, even a few days without food can pose an acute danger.
 In this case, a vet should be consulted promptly.
 The same applies if the cat refuses to drink .

-There are many different causes of impaired food intake: they range from inflammation in the mouth and dental problems to metabolic and kidney diseases and viral or bacterial infections that lead to exhaustion or inhibit the sense of smell and taste and thus have a negative effect on appetite.
+There are many different causes of impaired food intake: they range from inflammation in the mouth and dental problems to metabolic and kidney diseases and viral or bacterial infections , which lead to exhaustion or inhibit the sense of smell and taste and thus have a negative effect on appetite.
 The most common causes of loss of appetite in cats also include inflammation in the digestive tract , i.e. in the area of the stomach, intestines and pancreas, as well as food intolerances and parasite infestation .
 In such cases, other symptoms such as diarrhea and vomiting or even constipation often complement the clinical picture.

 But less serious reasons are also conceivable: heat or an early stage of pregnancy can mean that your cat has less appetite than usual for a while.
 After castration, the animal's energy requirements also decrease - and with them its appetite.
-If stress is to blame for the symptoms, you should find the causes and help the cat to relax again as soon as possible.
+If stress is to blame for the symptoms, you should find the cause and help the cat to relax again as soon as possible.

 Changed cat hygiene: personal hygiene, bowel movements, etc.